-4. Start an energy log and begin to track when you feel energized and enthusiastic and when you feel drained.
-When you are engaged in activities that are in sync with your strengths, it is often invigorating, but when you are doing something that isn’t a strength, it can sap your energy because your brain is working so hard.
-For strengths to be optimally used, they must be sustainable.
+4. Start an energy log and track when you feel energized and enthusiastic and when you feel drained.
+When you are engaged in activities that are in sync with your strengths, it is often invigorating, but when you are doing something that isn’t a strength, it can sap your energy because your brain must work so hard.
+Strengths are only strengths if they are sustainable.

-5. Get out in the world and do things so that you can get feedback from others.
+5. You can get feedback from others by trying things.
 If you want to explore:

 Writing…submit articles to publications, start a blog, pursue freelance work.